c5huracan/c5huracan.github.io/_posts/2025-03-30-Porting-pathfinder-UI-edition.md

-# The Initial Port of the Pathfinder UI: Speed *AND* Control
+# The Initial Port of the Pathfinder UI: Speed _And_ Control

 ## First Steps